Superb Books for Empowering Women

-So, I present to you a list of empowering books for women that will help you do that.
+This list of empowering books for women will inspire you to do that!

 1. Untamed by Glennon Doyle